Permaculture Design Course for Educators of Children: Starting 14th September 2022

-The long-awaited Permaculture Design Course for Educators led by Children in Permaculture teachers online is starting in January 2021!
+The fourth ever Permaculture Design Course for Educators led by Children in Permaculture trainers online is starting in September 2022.
 Join us to find out all about permaculture, covering the full Permaculture Design Course curriculum all related to how you would share this with children.
 Topics will include introducing permaculture, soil, water, plants, trees, growing food, social permaculture, the built environment, resource use, patterns, design processes, observing, analysing, designing, implementing and maintaining.
 At the end you will receive a Permaculture Design Course certificate from the Permaculture Association (Britain), read their course prospectus here.

 This course is for anyone interested in permaculture, with a focus on engaging children whether for work or home.
 It is ideally suited to school, nursery and kindergarten teachers, parents, carers, home educators, forest school leaders, gardeners, and other people involved in the education of children.

 The Introduction to Engaging Children in Permaculture course is the first module of this Permaculture Design Course for Educators.
+You must have completed this course before the PDC begins – we won’t be able to let you join without this.
 Please see here for information about the next one of these courses which is running.

 This training course is being led by Lusi Alderslowe and Nim Robins, and is the produce of the European ‘Children in Permaculture’ project in which best practice has been shared across the continent from Finland to Italy, Scotland to Romania.